 What happens after computed tomography angiography?

-After the exam is completed, you will have your IV removed.
+After the test is completed, you will have your IV removed.
 In most cases, you can return to all your normal activities at home.
-You may be given some additional instructions after the exam, depending on your particular situation.
+You may be given some additional instructions after the test, depending on your particular situation.

 Before you agree to the test or the procedure make sure you know: